barryclark/jekyll-now/_posts/2016-02-02-Benchmarking-Dapper-Inserts.md

 Right of the start this has the massive overhead of reseting a connection from the connection pool with the *sp_reset_connection* procedure before using it for each insert.
+You can read a little bit more about *sp_reset_connection* in the Benchmark Summary section that is yet to come!
+Be patient!

-This can be seen by looking at the Profiling data for this approach:
+Although as a sneak peek we can see how this all looks in a SQL Profiler Trace:

 ![Profiling Inserts With Executes]({{ site.baseurl }}/images/2016-02-02-Dapper-Benchmarks/02_Profiler_Single_Insert_New_Connection_Loop.PNG)

 ## Using an Execute implementation with a collection

-This is where things get interesting.
+This is where things start to get interesting.
 The beauty of the Execute extension method is that we can basically send everything as a *param*.
-This next benchmark run utilizes this and we are actually sending the entire collection of products as the parameter.
+This next insert method utilizes this and we are actually sending the entire collection of products as the parameter.

 {% highlight C# %}